Pycord-Development/pycord/README.rst

    :target: https://pypi.python.org/pypi/py-cord
    :alt: PyPI downloads

 A fork of discord.py.
-PyCord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

 Key Features
 -------------